Wow! From the time we all arrived on the 12th Feb through to the time we left on the 17th Feb, Marcos and Xavier, were just the most amazing hosts.

 Meringues with Carrots dipped in a truffle sauce, foie gras with slices of truffle on top, fish with slices of truffle, and the dessert you had to dig into to find your own truffle, ice cream covered in chocolate.
 It was an exquisite meal, with every two course finely matched with the right accompaniment of wine.

-Once the meal was finished, we travelled up the road a little way to see the most stunning view of a valley thatappeared to have been cut out by glacial movement thousands of years ago.
-It gave an amazing view down to a very clear lake below.
+Once the meal was finished, we travelled up the road a little way to see the most stunning view of a valley tha tappeared to have been cut out by glacial movement thousands of years ago, and extended outwards towards very clear lake below.

 Back on the bus we motored to our accommodation in Casa de Montbui.
 For those that were game enough an evening stroll had been arranged to see around the Roman ruins, including the Roman baths, and taps throughout the township where the water runs at 74 degrees C from underground.
-As you walked along the high river all, there were a number of other baths where clothes washing was completed a few hundred years ago.
+As we walked along the high river wall, there were a number of different covered baths where clothes washing was completed a few hundred years ago.
 The path then meanders around to take us back to the town square.
-I finally found a place that had black tea, which I enjoyed immensely and finished the evening in a local pub with some of the Americas.
+I finally found a place that had black tea, which I enjoyed immensely and finished the evening in a local pub with some groups.
 Great evening was had by all.

 After the last session we went for a visit around the IRTA and saw the new trees that were growing ready to fulfil this year’s orders.
-The first tray was of acorns that had been placed in vermiculite in preparation for them growing.
-They had deep trays so the tap roots would grow strong and straight. and acorns that did not have straight tap roots were removed.
+The first tray was of acorns that had been placed in vermiculite in preparation for their growth.
+They had deep trays so the tap roots would grow strong and straight, any acorns that don’t have straight tap roots were removed.

-Wandering around the IRTA grounds we were taken through various areas where studies were being undertaken in regards to truffles and which trees they will grow on.
-We learned that they are presently railing pine nuts with truffle inoculation prior to the grafting of a scion from a mature tree.
+Wandering around the IRTA grounds we were taken through various areas where studies were being undertaken in regards to truffles and which trees they can grow on.
+We learned that they are presently trialing pine nuts with truffle inoculation prior to the grafting of a scion from a mature tree.

 Was an interesting walk around in the grounds with a beautiful backdrop of the IRTA building.

-Right outside of Laumont was one of the strange trees that we had seen throughout the Spanish travel.
+Outside of Laumont was one of the strange trees that we had seen throughout the Spanish travel.
 The trees looked like sticks with plates on the end of its branches.
-This was a natural occurrence, no constant trimming required to keep them this shape, and were fascinating.
+This is a natural occurrence, no constant trimming required to keep them in this shape, they were fascinating.